pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 >
 > ### Now we need to code ... or do we?

 Don't just take my word for it.
 The big brains of Pulumi's AI Engineering team have delivered a brilliant Pulumi AI.
-Your Pulumi IaC developer sidekick to make learning and developing Pulumi just that much easier.
+Your Pulumi IaC developer sidekick makes learning and developing Pulumi just that much easier.

 > Q: What can Pulumi AI do?
 > A: Today's AI is all experimental.
 As an industry, we are only just beginning to discover the possibilities, but you are invited to try it yourself with the [Pulumi AI WebUI](https://www.pulumi.com/ai/) or with the `pulumi new` cli as demonstrated below.

 #### `~$ pulumi new --ai`

-[Pulumi AI](https://pulumi.com/ai) is available via webui much like the ChatGPT console.
-Besides the familiar browser based interface, Pulumi AI is also built into the `pulumi new` cli too!
-Now you can prompt Pulumi AI interactively from the convenience of the command line tools you will already be using, conveniently configured already in your new Codespaces IDE.
+[Pulumi AI](https://pulumi.com/ai) is available via WebUI much like the ChatGPT console.
+Besides the familiar browser-based interface, Pulumi AI is also built into the `pulumi new` CLI too!
+Now you can prompt Pulumi AI interactively from the convenience of the command line tools you will already be using, conveniently configured in your new Codespaces IDE.

 Let's try it!